KingMortem/pokedex-app/README.md

 # Project Overview
 This is a full-stack project that includes a client-side application built with React and a server-side API built with Node.js and Express.
+This is a Gen 1 only pokedex app!

+## Features
+* Login with UUID: Securely log in to the app using a unique identifier (UUID).
+* Filter by Name: Filter the Pokémon list by name to quickly find the Pokémon you're looking for.
+* Add to Favorites: Add your favorite Pokémon to a special list for easy access.
+* Filter by Favorites: Filter the Pokémon list to only show your favorite Pokémon.
+* Modal with Details: View information about each Pokémon in a modal window, including their normal form and shiny form and types.
+* API Integration: The app has an API built with Node.js and Express, as seen in the server\routes\api.js file.
+This suggests that the app retrieves data from the API to display information about Pokémon.
+* Test: Included a little bit of testing

 ## Getting Started